mmcnulty88/CSC842/Module5/README.md

 # Module 5 - passChecker

-Simply password checker that relies on the entropy of the password rather than complex rules.
+Simple password checker that relies on the entropy of the password rather than complex rules.
 It will also check to see if the password has appeared in past breaches and warn the user if so.
 The zxcvbn library gives feedback on the password based on databases of top password, dictionary words,
 	names, etc.  The database it uses can be extended for more specific purposes if needed.